-When face-to-face training came to a screeching halt, organizations of all kinds scrambled to continue functioning under unprecedented conditions.
-Virtual meetings and remote access have been invaluable, but is there anything out there that can truly replicate hands-on, technical training?
+When the Coronavirus pandemic brought face-to-face training to a screeching halt, organizations of all kinds scrambled to adapt.
+Virtual meetings and remote access have proven invaluable, but is there anything out there that can truly replicate hands-on, technical training?

-HP Inc. found themselves wrestling with this question last March.
-When the company was forced to cancel a major technology consultant (TC) training, hundreds of consultants worldwide were left without the firsthand experience required to do their jobs.
-These TC’s advise their clients on how to securely integrate HP’s multi-function printers (MFPs), HP software solutions, and other products into the client’s network architecture and workflow processes, and then facilitate roll-out after the sale.
+HP Inc. found themselves wrestling with this question when the company was forced to cancel a major technology consultant (TC) training — hundreds of consultants worldwide were left without the firsthand experience they needed to do their jobs.
+These TCs advise their clients on how to securely integrate HP multi-function printers (MFPs), HP software solutions, and other products into the clients’ network architecture and workflow processes, and then facilitate proof of concept.

 Simply replacing the cancelled event with remote training wasn’t a viable solution – the TCs needed to interact with the MFPs, walking through the kinds of scenarios they would encounter in the field.
 HP turned to Intracon for help and by the following month, we were ready for the first training session.
-Our team pulled together technology from a variety of sources, developed some custom tools, and combined them in a new way to create a Virtual Training Environment (VTE) especially for HP.
+Our team developed new, custom tools and combined them with the best existing technology to create a one-of-a-kind Virtual Training Environment (VTE).

 How did we make it happen?
 Intracon set up a lab with MFPs, servers, and strategically positioned web cams.
-Each student has access to their own network, a physical MFP to work with remotely, and a hands-on lab guide.
-This one-of-a-kind environment marries real-life hardware with a virtual environment, effectively recreating the experience of working on a local network – the kind of infrastructure many TC’s clients utilize.
-The in-house VTE also eliminates many of the connectivity issues we would have encountered if we had tried connecting dozens of MFPs to a public cloud.
+Each student had access to their own network, a physical MFP to work with remotely, and a hands-on lab guide.
+This one-of-a-kind environment married real-life hardware with a virtual environment, effectively recreating the experience of working on a local network – the kind of infrastructure many of their clients utilized.
+The in-house VTE also eliminated numerous connectivity issues we would have encountered if we had tried to connect dozens of MFPs to a public cloud.